altabering/altadata-python/docs/pages/list_your_subscription.rst

 List Subscription
 --------------------------

-You can get your subscription info with the code below.
-This function returns List of dict by default.
+You can get your subscription info with the code below. :func:`~altadata.AltaDataAPI.list_subscription` returns **list of dict** by default.

 .. code:: python